Legion-Team/legion-protocol-contracts/docs/src/src/LegionFixedPriceSale.sol/contract.LegionFixedPriceSale.md

 ### _verifyValidParams

-Verify if the sale initialization parameters are valid.
+Verify whether the sale initialization parameters are valid

 ```solidity